-Rising 9th - 10th grade students who are avid readers with an interest in American Government and Democracy.
+Rising 9th - 10th (11th and 12th graders welcome) grade students who are avid readers with an interest in American Government and Democracy.
 Students must have successfully completed an 8th-grade-level writing course; they will be expected to have a basic grasp of grammar and know how to write a summary and reflect on a text (though the instructor will work to develop these skills throughout the course).
 Students are expected to have strong reading and writing skills as well as the interest and capacity for engaging in discussion about literature and history.